CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 - Convert a Docker image to Singularity on your local system and then copy it to Puhti.
 - Copy a Singularity image from a container registry to Puhti.

-You can also use cPouta environment at CSC to build singularity images.
+You can also use [cPouta](../../cloud/pouta/launch-vm-from-web-gui.md) environment at CSC to build singularity images.

 !!!
-Note: Singularity is installed only on compute nodes in Puhti and cannot be executed/tested on login nodes.
+Note: Singularity is installed only on compute nodes in Puhti and is not available for execution or testing on login nodes.

 ## 2. Login to Puhti supercomputer